Shubham-18-10-1998/Obsidian/RESOURCES/Amazon Web Service (AWS).md

 - We then get authorized to access certain resources via the policies.

 ### Policies
-Define what resources we are allowed to access, and wha level of access is allowed.
+Define what resources we are allowed to access, and what level of access is allowed.
 All identity and resources created within AWS account.
 Each account exists in one place and then use measure to access resources across accounts.

 ## AWS CloudFront
-- it’s a content delivery network.
+It’s a content delivery network.
 This means content (images or videos) can be cached around the world at different locations to make them available with less latency.
 Working -
 CloudFront Origins -> Regional Edge Caches ->  Edge Locations -> global users